 Research and development costs are expensed as incurred and consist of payroll expenses, stock-based compensation expense, lab supplies and allocated facility costs, as well as fees paid to third parties that conduct certain research and development and manufacturing activities on the Company's behalf.
 Amounts incurred in connection with license and asset purchase agreements are also included in research and development expenses.
 Manufacturing costs related to products undergoing regulatory approval are expensed as research and development costs until receipt of such approval.
-Advance payments for research and development activities are deferred as prepaid expenses.
-The prepaid amounts are expensed as the related services are performed.
+Non-refundable advance payments for research and development activities to be received or incurred in the future are deferred and recorded in prepaid expenses and other current assets.
+The prepaid amounts are expensed as the related services are performed or goods are delivered.